-- an original TOEFL test with an overall band score of at least 90 and a minimum score of 21 for each section.
+- an original TOEFL test with an overall band score of at least 90.
 Please note that we only accept the TOEFL internet-based test;

-- or an IELTS (academic version) with an overall Band score of at least 6.5 and a minimum of 6.0 for each section;
+- or an IELTS (academic version) with an overall Band score of at least 6.5;

 - or proof that you have passed the University of Cambridge 'Certificate of Proficiency in English (CPE)' or the University of Cambridge 'Certificate in Advanced English (CAE)'